railsbridge-boston/railsbridge-boston/views/curriculum/start_vagrant.markdown

 ### Windows

-Launch the Git Shell and enter the Railsbridge Virtual Machine if it isn't already open.
+Launch the Git Shell and enter the RailsBridge Virtual Machine if it isn't already open.

 ### Linux